Lucsantosg/CloudLogAnalysis/how-to/manage-logs/configuring_retention_policy.md

 2. Get the the retention period for each space in the account.
 Run the command:

     ```
-    bx cf logging option -a
+    ibmcloud cf logging option -a
     ```
     {: codeblock}